clartaq/cwiki/resources/private/md/Tag_Design.md

 - The pages table contains lots of stuff including the page id.
 - The tags table includes the tag id and the tag name (a string)
 - A cross-reference table with a row id, a tag id (from the tag table) and a page id (from the page table).
+Every combination of page-id and tag-id used in the wiki is stored in this cross-reference table.

 ### The API ###

 There are only a few functions that provide an interface to tag handling by the database.
+As with all database functions, they reside in the namespace `cwiki.models.wiki-db`.

 ---
 #### get-all-tags ####